olehmisar/haxilium/README.md

 }
 ```

-If you want to use custom player in your module, you have to pass the `Player` to the `Room` type annotation:
+If you want to use a custom player in your module, you have to pass the `Player` to the `Room` type annotation:

 ```ts
 // Player.ts